 Conventional Financing

-Conventional financing in real estate refers to obtaining a mortgage loan from a bank or credit union.
-It's popular among homebuyers and investors due to established procedures and standard guidelines.
-Unlike alternative options, it doesn't involve government backing.
-Borrowers must meet criteria like credit score, employment history, and debt-to-income ratio.
-A down payment, typically 5% to 20% of the property's price, is expected.
+Conventional financing in real estate refers to obtaining a mortgage loan from a traditional financial institution, such as a bank or credit union.
+This type of financing is popular among homebuyers and investors due to its established procedures and standard guidelines.
+Unlike government-backed loans, conventional financing does not involve any form of government insurance or guarantee.